Nat-Lab/natolang/readme.md

 var b[10] = "nawoji\n";
 var c[10] = { 'n', 'a', 't', 'o', '\n', 0 };
 ```
+Note that we don't have n-D arrays, only 1-D arrays.

 You can use assignment operators on variables:
 ```c